GUIDE

 The Florida Nurses Association provides annual scholarships available for students currently enrolled in approved or accredited nursing programs in the state.
 In addition, individual schools, universities, and private donors give nursing students thousands of dollars towards education each year.

-For those students who needed to take out a loan to pay for their nursing education, Florida assists licensed nurse professionals (LPN, RN, ARNP) to take part in the Nursing Student Loan Forgiveness Program.
+For those students who need to take out a loan to pay for their nursing education, Florida assists licensed nurse professionals (LPN, RN, ARNP) to take part in the Nursing Student Loan Forgiveness Program.
 Certain requirements for eligibility apply, but approved individuals can benefit from saving on loan payments up to $4,000 per year for four years.

-Part Ten Florida Labor Unions
+Florida Labor Unions

 Florida law denies state employees the right to strike.